pytorch/serve/kubernetes/README.md

 Is you have an existing EKS / Kubernetes cluster you may skip this section and skip ahead to PersistentVolume preparation.

 Ensure you have your AWS CLI configured with the credentials of an account with appropriate permissions.
-The following steps would create a EKS cluster, install all the required driver for NVIDIA GPU, EFS.
+The following steps would create a EKS cluster, install all the required driver for NVIDIA GPU.

 ### Creating a EKS cluster